Aliases for CCNT1 Gene

 GeneCards Summary for CCNT1 Gene

 CCNT1 (Cyclin T1) is a Protein Coding gene.
 Diseases associated with CCNT1 include Human Immunodeficiency Virus Type 1.
-Among its related pathways are Gene Expression and Formation of HIV-1 elongation complex containing HIV-1 Tat.
+Among its related pathways are Tat-mediated elongation of the HIV-1 transcript and Regulation of TP53 Activity.
 Gene Ontology (GO) annotations related to this gene include chromatin binding and transcription regulatory region DNA binding.
 An important paralog of this gene is CCNT2.